can't imagine what I'd have to say

 Java Popup Window Example

-hit the ground, and run
+hit the ground, babe hit the ground, and run

 Today my picture appears in the Calgary Sun.
 I would link to the actual article, but the piece is one of those gay man-on-the-street queries that I don't think they pick up for web publishing.
 I think I know why.
 If you have a chance, look for me and my brilliant, brilliant quote on page six.